AnswerDotAI/cosette/README.md

 chat(img)
 ```

-What an adorable puppy!
-This puppy has a white and light brown coat and
+This is an image of a Cavalier King Charles Spaniel puppy lying on the
-is lying on green grass next to some purple flowers.
-Puppies like this
+grass next to some purple flowers.
+The puppy has white and brown fur and
-are commonly seen from breeds such as Cavalier King Charles Spaniels,
-though without more context, it’s difficult to identify the breed
-precisely.
-It looks very playful and cute!
+an adorable expression.

 <details>

-- id: chatcmpl-9R8VsAnTWr9k1DShC7mZsnhRtqxRA
+- id: chatcmpl-AxxPts6mRTeap94CEPIdf7INa5Xkx
 - choices: \[Choice(finish_reason=‘stop’, index=0, logprobs=None,
-  message=ChatCompletionMessage(content=“What an adorable puppy!
-This
+  message=ChatCompletionMessage(content=‘This is an image of a Cavalier
+  King Charles Spaniel puppy lying on the grass next to some purple
-  puppy has a white and light brown coat and is lying on green grass
+  flowers.
+The puppy has white and brown fur and an adorable
-  next to some purple flowers.
-Puppies like this are commonly seen from
-  breeds such as Cavalier King Charles Spaniels, though without more
-  context, it’s difficult to identify the breed precisely.
-It looks very
-  playful and cute!”, role=‘assistant’, function_call=None,
+  expression.’, refusal=None, role=‘assistant’, audio=None,
-  tool_calls=None))\]
+  function_call=None, tool_calls=None))\]
-- created: 1716254608
+- created: 1738853113
-- model: gpt-4o-2024-05-13
+- model: gpt-4o-2024-08-06
 - object: chat.completion
+- service_tier: default
-- system_fingerprint: fp_927397958d
+- system_fingerprint: fp_4691090a87
-- usage: CompletionUsage(completion_tokens=63, prompt_tokens=262,
+- usage: CompletionUsage(completion_tokens=36, prompt_tokens=447,
-  total_tokens=325)
+  total_tokens=483,
+  completion_tokens_details=CompletionTokensDetails(accepted_prediction_tokens=0,
+  audio_tokens=0, reasoning_tokens=0, rejected_prediction_tokens=0),
+  prompt_tokens_details=PromptTokensDetails(audio_tokens=0,
+  cached_tokens=0))

 </details>